 The final game is...
 "Whack a Zombie".
 Hmm.
 Let me sum this up in just one caption:

-The "Deathtops" - and I repeat that only in the way a teacher puts an object of shame in front of a pupil to remind them of what they've done - are as weak as Stephen King's protestations that Maximum Overdrive was intentionally that bad.
-The best of them is "Big Roach" - a badly rendered cockroach sitting on a human finger.
+The "Deathtops"—and I repeat that only in the way a teacher puts an object of shame in front of a pupil to remind them of what they've done—are as weak as Stephen King's protestations that Maximum Overdrive was intentionally that bad.
+The best of them is "Big Roach", a badly rendered cockroach sitting on a human finger.
 Others include a badly rendered car sitting outside a shadowy house, a badly Photoshopped advert for some guy apparently called King Stephen, though no hint as to where his kingdom is located, a clown labelled "Designing A Hidden Evil" for some reason, yet more roaches, and the graveyard background from the Whack A Skeleton game.
 You can also tattoo your screen with the F13 logo itself, as a permanent reminder of why you should never buy anything unless it has the PC Gamer seal of approval, except for The Thing, which I'm still really sorry about, OK?

 Sorry, a moth just flew through my window and compared to this, it was terrifying.